 Clever lyrics.
 I love how they’re a bit ambiguous.
 When you sing, “get away from out of state” are you getting out of a certain mindset, or Colorado… or, is it something else?

 This song is somewhat ironic because it’s a pretty upbeat song, but lyrically it deals with depression and feeling stuck.
 Getting “out of state” refers for working through depression and asking for help.
 I guess it ended up being a pretty positive song lyrically when I think about it.

 It’s easy to picture you turning it way up on stage, given how it rings musically, and dares us lyrically.
 What do you hope your crowd gets out of the song?

-We absolutely turn this one up live, and it connects with us deeply every time we play it.
+We absolutely turn this one up live, and it connect with us deeply every time we play it.
 So we hope that resonates with people and that they can cut loose however they want to.

 Your new album comes out on March 23, with a show that day at Globe Hall in Denver.
 What can we expect from the rest of the album?

 We think this album is so cool and we’re really proud of it.
 It’s extremely dynamic musically and lyrically.
 Some of the songs are the heaviest we have ever written, and others are the lightest and most pop type of songs we’ve ever written.
 A ton of growth has come from writing it and preparing for it to come out.